 Worn out wiring is perhaps the most common general fault that occurs on most appliances.
 This might be down to the conditions of the house and time, or perhaps pests have chewed through it.
 This often happens on the washing machine in particular, and dryer, because of the nature in which they rattle about when being used.
 Such electrical wiring should be left to a professional of course, and without insurance, this can be costly.

-Air conditioning is absolutely essential to many lives in the U.S., particularly along the more southern and western states.
+Air conditioning is absolutely essential to many lives in the U.S., particularly along with the more southern and western states.
 A breakage can mean a very urgent and fast response in order to get it back up and working – which is costly.
-Common faults include the fan breaking, the coolant, a frozen coil and even the wiring.
+Common faults include the fan breaking, the coolant, a frozen coil, and even the wiring.

-Microwaves are also prone to breaking, but this is debatable whether it is worth fixing, depending on how expensive the appliance is, and of course whether your insurance covers it.
+Microwaves are also prone to breaking, but this is debatable whether it is worth fixing, depending on how expensive the appliance is, and of course, whether your insurance covers it.
 Any problem with the microwave is usually too advanced for a layperson to try a DIY fix – and potentially dangerous.
 Freezers can be defrosted, but a microwave doesn’t give a lot of options in terms of a safe attempt to fix it.

 What would it cost to repair them?